Harvest Now, Decrypt Later

 Because the person hearing it is no longer the same person.

-This is why spiritual tradition repeats itself so much.
+This is why spiritual traditions repeat themselves.

-Not because repetition is empty, but because the soul is not constant enough to hear only once.
+But because the soul is not constant enough to hear only once.

 And that is not a defect.
-It is the method.

 It is happening all the time.